 National academy of Press in its paper about developing “Integrated STEM Programs states this

 “The standards call for the engagement of students in authentic tasks that require integration across the STEM disciplines and support for the development and application of conceptual knowledge and reasoning.

 Science came to be known as STEM in our Curriculums a few years back.
 Now they are talking about Including Art and transition to “STEAM”.

 But the question remains about what constitutes STEM education and what it means in terms of course curriculum and student outcomes.

-The results of this project was not an A or 85% written on the report card.
-The results were out there for the community and the neighborhood.
+The results of this project were not an A or 85% written on the report card.
+The results were out there for the community and the neighbourhood.
 They were working on a project they care about.
 They know that the changes that they incorporate now will benefit everyone around them in tangible ways.

 When students of Hale Elementary School were given the task of redesigning the park, they did not know how and where to begin.
 All they knew was that they had a big task ahead of them.
 A task which grown-ups would do.
 It calls for experts such as city designers and civil engineers to finish this project.
 Doesn’t it!
 But that is the beauty of it.
 The machinations of this ambiguity are the very root of Project-Based Learning.